varletjs/varlet/packages/varlet-ui/src/signature/docs/en-US.md

 ## Notes

 1. Signature data is stored in base64 format, which may occupy large space.
-It's recommended to compress before uploading to server.
+It's recommended to compress before uploading to server
-2. When using on mobile devices, it's recommended to set appropriate canvas size for better signature experience.
+2. When using on mobile devices, it's recommended to set appropriate canvas size for better signature experience
-3. Canvas border, border radius and other styles can be customized through CSS.
+3. Canvas border, border radius and other styles can be customized through CSS
+4. The component automatically adapts to container width and adjusts canvas size when window size changes
+5. When `stroke-style` is set to `'currentColor'`, it will inherit the text color of the parent element
+6. You can choose to generate PNG or JPG format signature images through the `data-url-type` property